JerryBiy/simple-mario-website-html-css/README.md

 4. Used cubic-bezier to make Mario change speed.
 5. Made the road longer to fit the full screen.
 6. Made the header "Nintendo Club" rotate when hovering.

+5/23/2024

+1. Added element of cloud.
+2. Added sky and grass background to the article.
+3. Cloud will move infinitly from right to left.